3 Tips to Outsmart Texas Hot Weather (and Its Mood Swings)

 texas landscape with bird feederHoney Mesquite Tree

-Fresh airflow can make a huge difference in how your home feels and how much you need to run your heating or cooling.
+Bringing in fresh air can make a big difference in how your home feels and how much you rely on heating or cooling.
+Earth block homes already help buffer temperature swings, but ventilation keeps the air fresh and balanced.

 For a deeper look at how ventilation ties into heating and cooling thermal mass, visit my page on energy efficient heating and cooling for earth block homes.